mtgjson/mtgjson-website/docs/faq/README.md

 > - **Example:** `https://mtgjson.com/api/v5/AllPrintings.json.sha256`

 > ### How do I access a card's imagery?
-> While we do not offer card images directly through MTGJSON, we recommend getting card images through Scryfall or Gatherer API's using the MTGJSON a property from the [Identifiers](../data-models/identifiers/) data model within the various Card data models.
+> While we do not offer card images directly through MTGJSON, we recommend getting card images through [Scryfall](https://scryfall.com/) or [Gatherer](https://gatherer.wizards.com/) API's using the MTGJSON a property from the [Identifiers](../data-models/identifiers/) data model within the various Card data models.
 >
 > - **Scryfall:** `https://api.scryfall.com/cards/${scryfallId}?format=image`
 > - **Gatherer:** `https://gatherer.wizards.com/Handlers/Image.ashx?type=card&multiverseid=${multiverseId}`
 >
-> - **Notes:**
+> - **Note:**
-> Gatherer may not have all images.
+> [Gatherer](https://gatherer.wizards.com/) may not have all images.
 If a `multiverseId` is missing, the imagery will not exist there.
-> For Scryfall, to access another face of a card, such as for transform or meld cards, add `&face=front` or `&face=back` to the url to get the respective image.
+> For [Scryfall](https://scryfall.com/), to access another face of a card, such as for transform or meld cards, add `&face=front` or `&face=back` to the url to get the respective image.

 > ### How can I access a card's set imagery?
 > The `keyruneCode` property from the [Set](../file-models/set/) file model provides information you need for implementing set code imagery but is mostly limited to projects that can use CSS, however, there is ways to use them in desktop applications.
 See the [Keyrune official documentation](https://keyrune.andrewgioia.com/) for more information.
 >
-> Additionally, you can see Gatherer for a limited amount of set printings using the following Gatherer API.
+> Additionally, you can use [Gatherer](https://gatherer.wizards.com/) for a limited amount of set printings using the following Gatherer API.
 >
 > **Example**: `https://gatherer.wizards.com/Handlers/Image.ashx?type=symbol&set=${setCode}&rarity=${rarity}&size=large`
 >